SpikePuppet/dev-teletype/README.md

 ![dev-teletype logo](./logo.png)

+## What the hell is this?

-A fun little way to turn your terminal emulator into a note taking app
+A fun little way to turn your terminal emulator into a note taking app!
+Simply type in a thought, hit enter, and it will be saved to a markdown file.

-TODO: Pull documentation out of file and put it into this readme.
+## TODO

+- [ ] Change where the file is saved
+- [ ] Add syncing the files to an external source
+- [ ] Make it more TUI like, with a nice display section etc